Zirkul/plugins/README.md

 # Zirkul CLI Plugins repository
-Zirkul CLI is a portable tool for automating cyber security tasks for Pros and newbies trough plugins created and mantained by the community, all plugins in this repository are open source and everybody is welcome to join and provide scripts for the community.
+Zirkul CLI is a portable tool for automating cyber security tasks for Pros and newbies trough plugins created and mantained by the community, all plugins in this repository are open source and everybody is welcome to join and provide scripts and plugins for the community.

 This tool is free and it's provided as portable executable files that have been tested in Windows x64, OSX Apple Silicon and Linux distros such as Kali or ParrotOS.